 Another option is to use a broker.
-This is a company that will accept your motorhome onto their books and try to match it with a buyer.
-You don’t get paid until the broker sells the motorhome and then they will take their commission.
+This is a company that will accept your motorhome onto its books and try to match it with a buyer.
+You don't get paid until the broker sells the motorhome and then it will take its commission.

 The alternative to these channels is to sell a motorhome or campervan yourself, which has the advantage that you can get more money for it, and that you can continue to use it while looking for a buyer.

 You can place an advert in your local paper or shop window but you are less likely to get many valuable enquiries, or place an advert in MMM, a specialist magazine that is read by those interested in motorhomes, so your advert has a greater chance of being seen by someone with a genuine interest.

 You can also take out online adverts, such as in our Motorhomes for Sale section.
 This is one of the best routes to sell, as most research is done online now and so you can potentially reach millions of buyers for a small cost.
 You will need to provide pictures, a description and a price and, of course, handle all the enquiries.
 Click here to place an advert in our Motorhomes for Sale section.